-The key to successful recruiting is building and maintaining a strong presence on campus.
-In addition to posting positions, attending career expos and hosting campus interviews and information sessions, consider the following strategies to engage students and enhance your brand.
+The key to successful recruiting is building and maintaining a strong presence among Michigan students.
+In addition to posting positions, participating in career fairs, and offering campus interviews and information sessions, consider the following strategies to engage students and enhance your brand.
 Above all, be creative in your approach and highlight what sets your organization apart!

 - Make the most of your Handshake profile by including a complete company description, detailed job postings, profile pictures, and social media handles.
-Be sure to highlight awards, company culture, service commitment, perks, and what makes your organization attractive to young professionals
+Be sure to highlight awards; company culture; commitment to diversity, equity, and inclusion; community service focus; perks; and anything else that makes your organization attractive to young professionals.

-- Hire interns to build a pipeline for future recruitment and engage these students as your ambassadors on campus
+- Hire interns to build a pipeline for future recruitment and engage these students as your ambassadors when they return to campus.

-- Explore 1,400+ student organizations on campus and connect with relevant groups to share your industry expertise
+- Explore 1,600+ student organizations on campus and connect with relevant groups to share your industry expertise.

 - Consider all majors, degree levels, and work authorizations when recruiting.
-HireBlue provides contacts throughout our network of campus career offices.
-If you need assistance navigating the campus landscape, contact the University Career Center
+And reconsider your use of GPA as a criteria (See: Article #1, Article #2, and Article #3).
+HireBlue provides contacts throughout our network of campus career offices at U-M. If you need assistance navigating the campus landscape, contact the University Career Center

 We’re always excited to help employers better connect and engage with our students.
 Reach out to your designated industry contact to discuss ways your brand can have an impact at Michigan.